yhnavein/swaggie/README.md

 ### Using generated Redux action creators

 You can use the generated API client directly.
-However, if you pass `--redux` or `redux: true` to `openapi-client`, you will have generated Redux action creators to call your API (using a wrapper around `fetch`).
+However, if you pass `--redux` or `redux: true` to `swaggie`, you will have generated Redux action creators to call your API (using a wrapper around `fetch`).
 The following example assumes that you're using `react-redux` to wrap action creators in `dispatch`.
 You also need to use for example `redux-thunk` as middleware to allow async actions.

 In your component: